JaymiLiu/JingLiu.github.io/_pages/projects.md

   George Mason University, Sep.
 2018 to Aug.
 2019
 + *Social media data analysis with Graph Neural Networks (GNN)*
   - Processed both unstructured (e.g., textual data) and structured (e.g., friendship relations and retweet records) social media data
-  - Customized a bi-directional long short term memory (LSTM) network to embed tweet texts and integrated it with one state-of-the-art graph convolution neural network for predicting the severity of vulnerabilities%, one cyber-security application% moving average to handle the out-of-memory issue for gpu, attention mechanism to get useful tweets
+  - Customized a bi-directional long short term memory (LSTM) network to embed tweet texts and integrated it with one state-of-the-art graph convolution neural network for predicting the severity of vulnerabilities, one cyber-security application moving average to handle the out-of-memory issue for gpu, attention mechanism to get useful tweets
   - Proposed a node-edge co-convolution graph neural network architecture and demonstrated its effectiveness in predicting information diffusion (i.e., influence probability) over social networks
 + *Data augmentation with Generative Adversarial Networks (GAN)*
 	- Developed a GAN architecture to synthesize incomplete tabular data with two constraints that are maintaining column-wise statistical means and functional dependencies